Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-In summary, we can observe that many studies provide no publicly available prototype, mainly pseudocode for a re-implementation is available.
-Some of the studies with no accessible prototype have linked to a stand-alone solution, which is not accessible anymore.
-Of those eight studies providing a research prototype, five research works have used public platforms, i.e., either the process mining platform ProM~\cite{huang2010adaptive,huang2011reinforcement,huang2012resource,arias2018all} or the mathematical toolbox MathLab~\cite{xie2016dynamic}, to implement their resource allocation approaches, whereas the other three chose to implement stand-alone prototypes.
+In summary, we can observe that many studies provide no publicly available prototype, but mainly pseudocode.
+Pseudocode heavily depends on how detailed the concepts of an approach are described within the study.
+Some studies with no accessible prototype have linked to a stand-alone solution, which is not accessible anymore.
+Of the \luise{ten} studies providing a prototype, five have used public platforms, i.e., the process mining platform ProM~\citep{huang2010adaptive,huang2011reinforcement,huang2012resource,arias2018all} or the mathematical toolbox MathLab~\citep{xie2016dynamic}, to implement their resource allocation approaches.
+In contrast, the other \luise{five} implemented stand-alone prototypes.